nginyc/rafiki/README.md

 Use the Rafiki Client Python module on the Python CLI.

-Rafiki Client guides by role:
+Refer to the Rafiki Client guides by role:

 - [Rafiki Admins](./docs/admins.md)
 - [Rafiki Model Developers](./docs/model_developers.md)